cmu-sei/kaiju/README.md

 to create correct partitioning and disassembly information, which in turn can influence the hashing results.

-Analyzers include:
+Analyzers are automatically run during Ghidra's analysis phase and include:
 - **DisasmImprovements** = improves the function partitioning of the disassembly compared to the standard Ghidra partitioning.
-- **Fn2Hash** = calculates function hashes for all functions in a program.
+- **Fn2Hash** = calculates function hashes for all functions in a program and is used to generate YARA signatures for programs.

 The GUI tools include:
-- **Function Hash Viewer** = a plugin that displays an interactive list of functions in a program, and their hashes.
+- **Function Hash Viewer** = a plugin that displays an interactive list of functions in a program and several types of hashes.
 Analysts can use this to export one or more functions from a program into YARA signatures.
+    - Select `Window > CERT Function Hash Viewer` from the menu to get started with this tool if it is not already visible.
+A new window will appear displaying a table of hashes and other data.
+Buttons along the top of the window can refresh the table or export data to file or a YARA signature.
+This window may also be docked into the main Ghidra CodeBrowser for easier use alongside other plugins.
+    More extensive usage documentation can be found in Ghidra's `Help > Contents` menu when using the tool.
 - **OOAnalyzer JSON Importer** = a plugin that can load, parse, and apply Pharos-generated OOAnalyzer results to object oriented C++ executables in a Ghidra project.
 When launched, the